aabbtree77/esp32-vpn/README.md

 - **Low quality sensors**, see e.g. this [discussion](https://www.youtube.com/watch?v=IGP38bz-K48) of Capacitive Soil Moisture Sensor v1.2.
   The solutions based on the electrical resistance are worse due to a rapid corrosion of the electrodes.
 We have tried submerging them into a cheap industrial gypsum, but that did not work at all.

 - Monitoring soil moisture is a much harder problem than sensing air humidity.
-Perhaps the best way is to set up a camera and observe the ground surface, but that goes out of the scope of the low RAM ESP32.
+Perhaps the best way is to set up a camera and observe the ground surface, but that is out of the scope of the low RAM devices.

 - Despite all the amazing work by Peter Hinch, the device could only send the MQTT messages, the receiving did not work.

 - After a long search and disappointment the resilience w.r.t. the Wi-Fi loss was reached thanks to this [code by Rui and Sara Santos][micropython-Rui-Santos].

-## Final Remarks
+## Remarks

 - Tiny ESP32 RAM = very limited software, esp. limited global connectivity options.
 With some acrobatics one may run "Wireguard" on the ESP32, but the go-libp2p apps are beyond the reach.

 - All this gigantic Web2 VPN service activity exists mostly because A and B do not have proper addresses.
 We cannot use MAC, we do not have the IPv6.
 So how does one send a message to a board/PC?
 One must deal with the OSI model, overlay mesh networks, proxies and reverse proxies, [tunneling and self-hosting](https://github.com/anderspitman/awesome-tunneling), TUN/TAP, STUN/TURN/ICE, TCP meltdown, CGNAT, SOCKS5, ARP, ICMP, subnet masks (CIDR), gateways, stream multiplexing, [vsock/socat](https://github.com/balena/go-libp2p-vpn/issues/3), ports aka socket numbers, port forwarding, host names, DNS and mDNS, DHCP, virtual interfaces, iptables/firewalls, Linux kernel routes, routers and routing...

-- The Web3 (p2p) way is remarkable in that the tools such as Hyprspace, EdgeVPN, [awl](https://github.com/anywherelan/awl), Syncthing: [1](https://www.reddit.com/r/Syncthing/comments/1324xrm/how_reliable_is_synthing/), [2](https://forum.syncthing.net/t/how-syncthing-communicates-with-my-server-when-im-in-a-public-network/20437/2) solve the global connectivity problem without inflicting paid centralized services.
+- The p2p tools such as Hyprspace, EdgeVPN, [awl](https://github.com/anywherelan/awl), Syncthing: [1](https://www.reddit.com/r/Syncthing/comments/1324xrm/how_reliable_is_synthing/), [2](https://forum.syncthing.net/t/how-syncthing-communicates-with-my-server-when-im-in-a-public-network/20437/2) solve the global connectivity problem without imposing paid services.

 - Connect a webcam to a remote Ubuntu PC, install ffmpeg.
 Run awl-tray followed by [this one liner](https://unix.stackexchange.com/questions/2302/can-i-pipe-dev-video-over-ssh) with an mplayer.
 It worked in the year 2010, it still works in 2023.

 - 24/7 concerns: Idle mode with a monitor shut off consumes about 0.036A electric current at 220V, which amounts to 7.92W power.
 720-hour monthly run will demand 5.7 kWh of energy.
 The rate of 0.30€ per 1kWh will induce a monthly electricity fee of **1.71€**.
-For non-Idle mode, consider the worst case upper bound which is running perpetually youtube in a browser with the laptop monitor on: It may increase the power consumption **5x**.
+Non-Idle mode: Consider the worst case upper bound which is running perpetually youtube in a browser with the laptop monitor on.
+It may increase the power consumption **5x**.

-- [KVM1 on Hostinger](https://www.hostinger.lt/vps-serveriai) costs 4.99€ and one gets a public static IP and 1TB of bandwidth with it, but we do not want that in the IoT.
-There are ways to push down a personal IoT node power consumption.
-[Raspberry Pi Zero W 2](https://www.pidramble.com/wiki/benchmarks/power-consumption) may demand only 0.7W power, [awl](https://github.com/anywherelan/awl/releases) should run on ARM.
+- [KVM1 on Hostinger](https://www.hostinger.lt/vps-serveriai) costs 4.99€ and one gets a public static IP and 1TB of bandwidth with it, but we do not need that in the IoT.
+There are ways to push down power consumption.
+[Raspberry Pi Zero W 2](https://www.pidramble.com/wiki/benchmarks/power-consumption) may demand only 0.7W power, and notice that [awl](https://github.com/anywherelan/awl/releases) should run on both, ARM64 and ARM32 (hence Raspberry Pi Zero W and older models too).
+The problem is that these platforms are little tested with go-libp2p. awl may run on ARM32, but delve, the Go debugger, [may not](https://github.com/go-delve/delve/issues/2051).

-- The most basic services are the hardest to implement.
+- The most basic services are the trickiest.
 70 KLOC of go-libp2p to give your computer a proper VPN address.
 Double these lines to sync a folder.
 [Automated elections?](https://hackmd.io/@juincc/B1QV5NN5S)

 ## Some ESP32 References